I made this page for personal use but then I figured someone else might find use of it ^_^

 Additional Pokemon in Party Evolution

 The concept was introduced in the 4th Gen with Mantyke: In order for it to evolve into Mantine, you need to have a Remoraid in your party.
-Up to now, you may have noticed Remoraid is shown attached to it in past gens.
+Up until the 4th gen, you may have noticed Remoraid is shown attached to it in past gens.
 This is why.
-Interestingly, Shellder is not a precondition for Slowpoke to evolve into Slowbro even though the Pokedex specifically states it evolves when a Shallder bites its tail.
+Interestingly, Shellder is not a precondition for Slowpoke to evolve into Slowbro even though the Pokedex specifically states it evolves when a Shellder bites its tail.

 The only other Pokemon that evolves this way is Pancham (Fighting).
 It will be able to evolve into Pangoro (Fighting/Dark) starting at level 32 if there is a Dark-type Pokemon in the Party.
 Otherwise, it wil never evolve.